Academic Resources

 The Herbert H. Lamson Library and Learning Commons, built in 1964, reopened in January 1998 following a major renovation and expansion.
 The library, a three-story, 90,000-square-foot facility, takes advantage of PSU’s beautiful mountain views to the north and east.
 It is a popular and pleasant place for students to socialize and study.
 For additional information, please visit library.plymouth.edu.

-In addition to abundant collaborative and individual study space for students and storage capacity for 450,000 volumes of print materials, the library also houses the Michael J. Spinelli Jr. Center for University Archives and Special Collections, classrooms for library instruction, student computers, exhibition space, classrooms, meeting rooms, and group study rooms.
+In addition to abundant collaborative and individual study space for students and storage capacity for 450,000 volumes of print materials, the library also houses the Michael J. Spinelli Jr. Center for University Archives and Special Collections, classrooms for library instruction, student computers, exhibition space, classrooms, meeting rooms, a media studio, a stage and performance area, and group study rooms.
 The library is wireless, allowing online access throughout the building.
 The library’s current collection includes more than 350,000 cataloged print and non-print items.
 The library provides access to a variety of subscription databases, online and print journals, and e-books.
 All online resources are accessible to PSU students, faculty, and staff, both on and off campus.
 In addition to online and face-to-face research assistance, librarians provide classroom instruction in the effective use of library resources.
 The library provides, at no charge to students, document delivery service for book and journal materials not owned by Lamson Library.
 As a member of the New Hampshire College and University Council (NHCUC), PSU allows students to have borrowing privileges at other college libraries in the state.

 The Open Learning & Teaching Collaborative